 This is a link to my introductory Greek Grammar, Learn to Read New Testament Greek.

-Here are sixth helpful resources pertaining to my introductory grammar:
+Here are six helpful resources pertaining to my introductory grammar:

 The first is a PowerPoint flashcard program using Bible Works vocabulary links.
 The vocabulary for my grammar is ready for download as .pdf and .ppt files.

 The second resource is Jacob Cerone's Quizlet page, which has a set of flash cards for my beginning Greek grammar.
-The files for my book, look under the tab “folders,” and then select the folder titled “Learn to Read NT Greek.”
+To find the files for my book, look under the tab “folders,” and then select the folder titled “Learn to Read NT Greek.”

 The third resource is a complete list of vocabulary for all my Greek classes developed by Jacob Cerone.
 This includes the vocabulary for my Learn to Read New Testament Greek (Greek 1 & 2), Metzger's vocabulary (Greek Syntax and Exegesis), Philippians (Intermediate Exegesis), and LXX.
 Click here for the .zip file.
 These flashcards can be loaded onto the Vocab Pro application for iPod, iPhone, iPad.
 For a detailed explanation on how to install the vocabulary files to your Apple device and additional vocabulary files, go here.

 The fourth resource is Danny Zacharias' Greek Flash Black Edition flashcard app (Mac).